Ethical Research in South Asia: Beyond the IRB Checklist

 Perhaps the deepest ethical challenge in South Asian research is the extractive model that has dominated for decades.
 Researchers — often from elite urban institutions or international universities — descend on communities, collect data, publish papers, advance careers, and disappear.
 Communities receive nothing in return except, occasionally, a summary report written in language they cannot access.

 This extractive model is not just ethically problematic — it damages the research enterprise itself.
-Communities that have been repeatedly surveyed without visible benefit develop research fatigue, a phenomenon well-documented in the history of monitoring, evaluation, and learning.
-They provide less thoughtful responses, refuse participation, or demand compensation that transforms the research relationship into a transaction.
-In parts of Rajasthan and Madhya Pradesh, evaluation teams report that communities now routinely ask: "You came last year, and nothing changed.
-Why should we answer your questions again?"
+Communities that have been repeatedly surveyed without visible benefit develop research fatigue — a well-documented state of apathy brought on by over-exposure to being researched, which recurs throughout the history of monitoring, evaluation, and learning.
+Fatigued respondents provide less thoughtful answers, refuse participation, or demand compensation that transforms the research relationship into a transaction.
+Field practitioners frequently describe over-researched communities asking, in effect: you came last year, and nothing changed — why should we answer your questions again?

 Moving beyond extraction requires structural changes.
 Participatory research designs that involve communities in defining research questions, collecting data, and interpreting findings give communities genuine ownership.
 Data sharing agreements that return processed data to communities and local organisations enable continued use beyond the original study.
 Capacity building that trains local researchers rather than using them merely as enumerators creates lasting benefit.
 And feedback loops that share findings with participants in accessible formats honour the relationship between researcher and community.